Chart Color Schemes

 An assessment of population growth drivers in Five Dock - Abbotsford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Five Dock - Abbotsford's population is approximately 21,499.
-This figure represents an increase of 566 people since the 2021 Census, which recorded a population of 20,933.
-The ABS estimated resident population in June 2024 was 21,389, with an additional 102 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of 4,653 persons per square kilometer, placing Five Dock - Abbotsford in the top 10% of national locations assessed by AreaSearch.
-Overseas migration accounted for approximately 74.9% of overall population gains during recent periods.
+As of November 2025, Five Dock - Abbotsford's population is approximately 21,499, reflecting an increase of 566 people since the 2021 Census.
+The population was recorded as 20,933 in the 2021 Census.
+This increase is inferred from the estimated resident population of 21,389 in June 2024 and an additional 102 validated new addresses since the Census date.
+The population density ratio is 4,653 persons per square kilometer, placing Five Dock - Abbotsford in the top 10% of national locations assessed by AreaSearch.
+Overseas migration contributed approximately 74.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Considering these projections, Five Dock - Abbotsford is expected to grow by 709 persons by 2041, representing a gain of 2.8% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Five Dock - Abbotsford is expected to grow by 709 persons by 2041, reflecting a gain of approximately 2.8% in total over the 17-year period.

 Frequently Asked Questions - Population